AmujoDotun/billing-system/README.md

 ## THis is the psudo-code solution to the question sent to my mail

-## making 10 000 API calls at once might kill your CPU/RAM, if you don't have lots of it and It's not a good practice
+** making 10 000 API calls at once might kill your CPU/RAM, if you don't have lots of it and It's not a good practice

-##  I would run 20 API calls asynchronously, when done, continues with the next 20, till all the billing is done
+**I would run 20 API calls asynchronously, when done, continues with the next 20, till all the billing is done

-## Let get to the procedure.
+## Let get down to the procedure.

 => First query 20 users